mrzv/saturn/README.md

 ## Features

 * Plain-text format.
 Notebooks are regular Python files.
 Different types of cells are comments with special formatting.
+Markdown rendering and syntax highlighting in the terminal thanks to [rich](https://github.com/Textualize/rich).

 * Checkpoints.
 Special checkpoint cells allow to save the state of the session or individual variables.